 Although it is generally seen as a mild disease in most patients, in some cases COVID progresses to acute illness, causing hospitalization.

-In a study from Swansea University, scientists found the difference in finger length between a person’s left and right hand may provide vital information about how ill they could get if they contract COVID-19.
+A recent from Swansea University found the difference in finger length between a person’s left and right hand may provide vital information about how ill they could get if they contract COVID-19.

 In the study, the team aimed to help inform effective public health measures it is important to identify those patients who are at risk of severe illness.